opengauss-mirror/openGauss-connector-jdbc/README_en.md

 openGauss is an open source relational database management system.
 It has multi-core high-performance, full link security, intelligent operation and maintenance for enterprise features. openGauss, which is early originated from PostgreSQL, integrates Huawei's core experience in database field for many years.
 It optimizes the architecture, transaction, storage engine, optimizer and ARM architecture.
 At the meantime, openGauss as a global database open source community, aims to further advance the development and enrichment of the database software/hardware application ecosystem.

 **Java Database Connectivity** (**JDBC**) is an application programming interface (API) for the programming language Java, which defines how a client may access a database.
 It is a Java-based data access technology used for Java database connectivity.
 It provides methods to query and update data in a database, and is oriented toward relational databases. openGauss-connector-jdbc is to provide users with access to the database through the Java language application interface .
-Users can use the jar package provided by the openGauss official website (refer to the [Direct Access section](#1)) or build their own jar package ([refer to the Building from Source section](#BuildfromSource) to operate the database using JDBC.
+Users can use the jar package provided by the openGauss official website or build their own jar package to operate the database using JDBC.

-## Direct access {#1}
+## Direct access

-Before using the openGauss JDBC driver, make sure your server is up and running with the openGauss database (refer to the openGauss [Quickstart](https://opengauss.org/en/docs/latest/docs/Quickstart/Quickstart.html)）。
+Before using the openGauss JDBC driver, make sure your server is up and running with the openGauss database (refer to the openGauss [Quickstart](https://docs.opengauss.org/en/docs/latest/docs/GettingStarted/GettingStarted.html)）。

 ### Get from maven central repository